RESEARCH ON TERRITORIAL BEHAVIOR OF LoonS

 Study of The Loon Population

-We are able to monitor the loon population in northern Wisconsin using our large sample of marked individuals.
-In fact, we have measured both adult and juvenile survival.
-Look under “Findings” > “How healthy is the loon population in northern Wisconsin?” for more information and copies of our published papers on these topics.
+One benefit of our research is the ability to monitor the loon population in northern Wisconsin using a large sample of marked individuals.
+In the course of our study, we have measured both adult and juvenile survival and produced a robust estimate of population stability.
+Look under “Findings” > “How healthy is the loon population in northern Wisconsin?” for more information and copies of our published papers related to population dynamics.

 We make available here video that shows what our leg-banded loons look like (under “Why Band Loons?”).
 In addition, if you look under “Findings” > “How does a loon acquire a territory?”, you can watch a couple of vicious battles between loons for ownership of a territory.